entron/entron.github.io/_posts/2025-11-29-Demystify Variational Autoencoders.md

 13. **Monte Carlo estimation**
     Expectations over $q(z \mid x)$ (e.g., the reconstruction term) are approximated using a small number of samples (often just 1 per datapoint per step).

+### 5.5.
+Relaxing These Assumptions

+In practice, almost every one of these assumptions has been relaxed after the original VAE, and doing so usually gives more expressive – and empirically better – VAEs:

+- **Richer priors over $z$**
+  Instead of $p(z) = \mathcal{N}(0, I)$, use mixtures, learned priors (e.g. VampPrior), autoregressive priors, or flow-based priors to better match the aggregate posterior.

+- **More expressive decoders $p_\theta(x \mid z)$**
+  Replace simple factorized Gaussians/Bernoullis with autoregressive decoders (e.g. PixelCNN-style), discretized logistic mixtures, or other likelihoods that capture complex dependencies in x.

+- **More flexible posteriors $q_\phi(z \mid x)$**
+  Go beyond mean-field Gaussians by using normalizing flows, hierarchical latents, or other structured variational families that can better approximate the true posterior.

+- **Alternative objectives and inference schemes**
+  Use tighter bounds or modified objectives (e.g. IWAE, $\beta$-VAE, KL annealing, semi-amortized inference) to trade off reconstruction, regularization, and latent structure in a more controlled way.

+So the lesson learned is that if you’re about to start a new research direction, start it with lots of assumptions.
+On one hand, it makes your life easier — on the other hand, others can later cite you when they relax them./s

 ## 6. Conclusion

-Variational Autoencoders really are a bit of a Frankenstein:
+A Variational Autoencoder really is a bit of a Frankenstein:

-* They combine autoencoders, Bayesian latent variable models, variational inference, information theory, and deep learning engineering tricks.
+* It combines autoencoders, Bayesian latent variable models, variational inference, information theory, and a good amount of deep-learning engineering.
-* They rely on a stack of assumptions: i.i.d. data, simple prior, Gaussian posteriors, specific likelihoods, mean-field factorization, and ELBO optimization.
+* It relies on a stack of assumptions: i.i.d. data, a simple prior, Gaussian posteriors, specific likelihood families, mean-field factorization, and optimization via the ELBO.
-* They introduce extra machinery like the KL divergence term and the reparameterization trick just to make the whole system trainable end-to-end.
+* It introduces extra machinery—like the KL divergence term and the reparameterization trick—just to make the whole system trainable end-to-end.

-But despite the scars and bolts, they were one of the first serious steps toward modern generative AI.
+But despite the scars and bolts, a VAE was one of the first serious steps toward modern generative AI.

-* VAEs were one of the first scalable deep generative models.
+* It was one of the first scalable deep generative models.
-* They made latent variable modeling practical for high-dimensional data (images, etc.).
+* It made latent-variable modeling practical for high-dimensional data such as images.
-* They inspired a whole ecosystem: β-VAE, VQ-VAE, hierarchical VAEs, flow-based VAEs, diffusion models, and more.
+* It inspired a whole ecosystem: β-VAE, VQ-VAE, hierarchical VAEs, flow-based VAEs, diffusion models, and more.

-Even though I think VAEs are not the final answer, they are nevertheless an important milestone, and I fully enjoyed learning about them.
+Even though VAE is probably not the final answer, it was an important milestone—and I enjoyed learning about it.
+Postwriting, I somehow also feel slightly more educated and more intellectual than I did prior to this update.
+Now, time to stretch my arms and give my posterior a break.

+{% include embed/youtube.html id='rhtadqkrWo0' %}